tstelzle/Sudoku/Readme.md

 With the parameter 'SIZE' you can specify the size of the board.
 For example you can switch the default board size from three to two with: ```make run SIZE=2```

+With setting the parameter 'PRINT' to "True" the programm will print the problem and the solution as pdf.

 ### Local
 Without docker you need to install python3 on your machine and add the modules specified in the 'requirements.txt'.
 Then you can start the application with 'python main.py'.

-You are not going to be able to print an pdf as this uses the 'wkhtmltopdf' application.
-Therefore you would have to adjust the 'main.py' to not print the pdf or you install the 'wkhtmltopdf' on your system locally. (https://wkhtmltopdf.org/)
+If you want the print the solution and the problem as pdf you will have to install "wkhtmltopdf" and set the option '-p' when running "main.py".